TommasoTarchi/autoRNAseq/README.md

 related documentation [here][nextflow] and [here][singularity] for instructions.

 - You need to have the container images on which the steps of the pipeline will run (**remember** that you only need the containers for the steps you want to run).
-The images can be downloaded from the assets of this program's release, at the following links:
+The images can be downloaded from the assets of this program's release (make sure you place **all container images in the same directory**):
   - STAR v2.7.11b ([https://github.com/TommasoTarchi/autoRNAseq/releases/download/v0.1.0-alpha/STAR-v2.7.11b.sif](https://github.com/TommasoTarchi/autoRNAseq/releases/download/v0.1.0-alpha/STAR-v2.7.11b.sif))
   - Trim Galore! v0.6.7 ([https://github.com/TommasoTarchi/autoRNAseq/releases/download/v0.1.0-alpha/trim_galore-v0.6.7.sif](https://github.com/TommasoTarchi/autoRNAseq/releases/download/v0.1.0-alpha/trim_galore-v0.6.7.sif))
   - SAMtools v1.3.1 ([https://github.com/TommasoTarchi/autoRNAseq/releases/download/v0.1.0-alpha/SAMtools-v1.3.1.sif](https://github.com/TommasoTarchi/autoRNAseq/releases/download/v0.1.0-alpha/SAMtools-v1.3.1.sif))